HocfaiSun/SciHubDownloader/README.md

 ### Run this downloader by the source code

-If you are good at coding, you can run and customize the source code, but first you need go to zaytoun's project page [zaytoun](https://github.com/zaytoun/scihub.py) to download the source code which is a part of this projects, then move the file `scihub.py` in `scihub` folder to  `SciHubDownloader` folder of this project, now you can run  `main.py`  in  `SciHubDownloader` and change the code as you want.
+If you are good at coding, you can run and customize the source code, but first you need go to [zaytoun's project page](https://github.com/zaytoun/scihub.py) to download the source code which is a part of this projects, then move the file `scihub.py` in `scihub` folder to  `SciHubDownloader` folder of this project, now you can run  `main.py`  in  `SciHubDownloader` and change the code as you want.
 If you can't run the souce code, please don't forget to install the required modules in terminal.

 ### Run this downloader by clients

-If you are not good at coding, you can download all of the files in this project, then extract the zip file `SciHubDownloader_for_Win.zip` based on your OS.
+If you are not good at coding, you can download all of the files in this project, then extract the zip file `SciHubDownloader_for_Win.zip`.
 Now you can double click  `main.exe` to run this downloader directly.

 ## How to use this downloader